aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/_index.md

 ---
 title: Create and Manage Chart with JavaScript via C++
 linktitle: Charts
 description: Learn how to use Aspose.Cells for JavaScript via C++ to create charts in Microsoft Excel.
 Our guide will demonstrate various chart types and how to customize their appearance and formatting.
 keywords: Aspose.Cells for JavaScript via C++, Chart Creation, Microsoft Excel, Chart Types, Customization, Appearance, Formatting.
 type: docs
 weight: 130
 url: /javascript-cpp/creating-charts/
 ---

 {{% alert color="primary" %}}

 It is possible to add a variety of charts to spreadsheets with Aspose.Cells.
 Aspose.Cells provides many flexible charting objects.
 This topic discusses Aspose.Cells' charting objects.

 {{% /alert %}}

 ## **Creating Charts**

 ### **Simply Creating a Chart**
-It’s simple to create a chart with Aspose.Cells with the following example codes:
+It is simple to create a chart with Aspose.Cells with the following example code:
 ```html
 <!DOCTYPE html>
 <html>